cosmos/ibc/spec/eureka/README.md

 Suppose the RecvPacket is sent to a chain other than the one identified by the sourceClient on the source chain.

 In the packet flow messages sent to the receiver (RecvPacket), the packet send is verified using the client on the destination chain (retrieved using destination identifier) with the packet commitment path derived by the source identifier.
 This verification check can only pass if the chain identified by the destination client committed the packet we received under the source channel identifier.
 This is only possible if the destination client is pointing to the original source chain, or if it is pointing to a different chain that committed the exact same packet.
 Pointing to the original source chain would mean we sent the packet to the correct .
-Since the sender only sends packets intended for the desination chain by setting to a unique source identifier, we can be sure the packet was indeed intended for us.
-Since our client on the reciver is also correctly pointing to the sender chain, we are verifying the proof against a specific consensus algorithm that we assume to be honest.
+Since the sender only sends packets intended for the destination chain by setting to a unique source identifier, we can be sure the packet was indeed intended for us.
+Since our client on the receiver is also correctly pointing to the sender chain, we are verifying the proof against a specific consensus algorithm that we assume to be honest.
 If the packet is committed to the wrong key path, then we will not accept the packet.
 Similarly, if the packet is committed by the wrong chain then we will not be able to verify correctly.